miking-lang/miking/README.md

 build/mi hello.mc
 ```

-To help Miking find its standard library, you should define the
-environment variable `MCORE_STDLIB` to be the path to `stdlib`,
-for example by running the following:
+To help Miking find its standard library, you should define the environment variable `MCORE_LIBS` with an entry for `stdlib` pointing to the appropriate path, for example by running the following:

-    cd stdlib; export MCORE_STDLIB=`pwd`; cd ..;
+    export MCORE_LIBS=stdlib=`pwd`/stdlib

 To install the compiler along with the standard library for the current
 user, issue: